 Workloads at your workplace can become overwhelming at specific times of the year and you find yourself working extra hours to help meet the demand.
 By the next payday, all the extra hours you worked should be included in the pay.
 According to law, overtime should attract a 50 percent premium above your usual per hour pay.
 Some companies, especially those in the hospitality industry, are required to give bonuses to their workers.
-If your employer refuses to pay, you have several actions you can take start with workers compensation lawyer Long Beach to help you set in the right direction.
+If your employer refuses to pay, you have several actions you can take start with workers compensation lawyer California to help you set in the right direction.

 Understand your rights

 Your employer can refuse to pay your overtime or bonuses and escape with it if you don’t understand your rights as a worker.
 You must understand all that you are entitled to in terms of payments, protection, and compensation.

 Read and understand labor laws on minimum wage, overtime percentage, and your right to a bonus.
 You can seek advice from your employment compensation lawyer in California to gain a better understanding of your rights as a worker.